Table of Contents

 Best For:

-The Nova Scotia Seafood Accelerator Program, facilitated by Perennia Food and Agriculture Inc., is available till March 31, 2023, and includes multiple grant options with different funding amounts and eligibility requirements:
+The Nova Scotia Seafood Accelerator Program, facilitated by Perennia Food and Agriculture Inc., includes multiple grant options with different funding amounts and eligibility requirements:

 - The Market Access Food Safety Program provides up to $15,000 in funding to help companies meet specific food safety requirements or overcome obstacles that are preventing them from entering a new market, as well as in keeping markets open when requirements change.